-Employers participating in the Association of Washington Cities (AWC) or Washington Counties Insurance Fund (WCIF) programs should contact those programs directly.
+Employers participating in the Association of Washington Cities (AWC) or Washington Counties Insurance Fund (WCIF) programs, or other plans should contact those programs directly.
 Employers who need individual valuations should contact their own actuaries to arrange for a valuation under the new standards.